-Biting Insects - beware; biting insects are part of the coastal web of life.
+Biting Insects - are part of the coastal web of life.

 Midges are tiny two-winged flies that breed in the intertidal zone.
-They can be a problem in the Park around sunrise and sunset.
-Wear protective clothing and apply insect repellent.
+Warning - they can be a problem in the Park around sunrise and sunset, so wear protective clothing and apply insect repellent.
 Their numbers are highest around the full moons between August and October.